-- Over 928,000 were crimes reported across London between June 2019-2020
+- Over 928,485 crimes were reported across London between June 2019 and June 2020.

 - Westminster has the highest crime count in London, with 73,603 reported crimes during the financial year 2019/2020.

 London crime rate

 There were 928,485 reported crimes across all the London boroughs this financial year (June 2019 to June 2020).
 This is a decrease of around 27,216 crimes from the previous year and an increase of 33,873 crimes compared to the number 10 years ago.

 This affects the crime rate, which is calculated by crime per population of 1,000.
 Over the last 10 years, London had the lowest crime rate in 2013/2014 at 84.17 crimes per 1,000 citizens.
 In 2018/2019, the crime rate had increased to 106.20, but due to the recent COVID-19 lockdown, the crime rate has decreased this year down to 103.18.

 Have a look at how London’s crime rate has changed over the last 10 years below:

 |Year (June-June)||Crime rate per 1,000 citizens||Number of crimes committed|